Client class#

 deluser(user)#

-Deletes a user from the subscriber.
+Deletes a user from the server.

 Parameters: